Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## Connect To Deformers

-Sensors are meant to be connected to a deformer, tipically to a muscle deformer, so that they can automatically control attributes, enabling the deformer to react to external inputs from the scene.
+Sensors are meant to be connected to a deformer, typically to a muscle deformer, so that they can automatically control attributes, enabling the deformer to react to external inputs from the scene.

 When creating a sensor, a remap node for each output attribute is created.
 Through these remap nodes, and their output, it is possible to modulate and connect the information obtained by the sensor to a deformer and display its remapped value to its corresponding locator.